shanewidanagama/SimpleParallax.js-analysis/README.md

 **Tech Used:** JavaScript, HTML, CSS, SimpleParallax.js

-I made this review of the SimpleParallax.js library using HTML5, CSS3, and Vanilla JavaScript, but it works with other frontend frameworks!
+This is a single page app made using HTML5, CSS3, and Vanilla JavaScript and hosted on Github Pages.

 # Lessons Learned